 2.9.4 Mariners, particularly yachtsmen, need to be aware of these effects.
 By day the normal visual clues should be noted and changes in leeway or the balance of tidal stream to wind power anticipated.
 Extra care should be taken at night, when visual clues are not so easily detected.

-Offshore Wave and Tidal Energy Installations:
+Offshore Wave and Tidal Energy Installations

-Unlike Wind Farms, systems using wave or tidal energy may not be clearly visible to the mariner.
+Unlike wind farms, systems using wave or tidal energy may not be clearly visible to the mariner.

 3.1 Wave energy convertors (WECs) capture kinetic energy carried by waves Wave energy convertors are likely to be located at or near the surface from an attachment or mooring point on the seabed.
 WECs may be visible or semi-submerged.
 The following definitions are used: